metastreet-labs/metastreet-contracts/docs/SECURITY.md

 	- rateComponents[1] == type()(uint256).max (contracts/LoanPriceOracle.sol#202)
 	- rateComponents[2] == type()(uint256).max (contracts/LoanPriceOracle.sol#205)
 ```
-These struct equalities are used to check for the error returned by
+These strict equalities are used to check for the error returned by
 `_computeRateComponent()`, when the input value exceeds the model max.

 --------------------------------------------------------------------------------